ovh/docs/pages/platform/ai/deploy_guide_06_billing_concept/guide.en-gb.md

 ### Compute resources details

 During the app creation, you can select **compute resources**, known as CPUs or GPUs.
-Their official pricing is available in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) or on the[OVHcloud Public Cloud website](https://www.ovhcloud.com/en-gb/public-cloud/prices/).
+Their official pricing is available in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) or in the [OVHcloud Public Cloud website](https://www.ovhcloud.com/en-gb/public-cloud/prices/).

 Rates for compute are mentioned per hour to facilitate reading of the prices, but the billing granularity remains **per minute**.

-Once you select the compute resource, you can specify the scaling strategy:
+Once you select the compute resources, you can specify the scaling strategy:

 - **Fixed scaling**: you can specify a fixed amount of replicas, starting at one.
 Please note that with one replica, you will not benefit from high-availability.
 - **Auto-scaling**: you can specify a minimum and maximum amount of replicas, and a metric that will act as a trigger for scaling up or down (CPU or RAM usage).
 Each replica will benefit from the compute resource selected before.